appacademy/jump-start/jumpstart-files/pre-curriculum/intro.md

 Here's the way most days will work.

 * Day begins at 6:30pm.
+* You will have a 30 minute lecture on various topics, often covering the most common bugs from the day before.
+* After lecture we will do a ~20 minute warm-up.
+You will code and discuss topics in small groups.
-* You will work on our lesson plans on your own computer.
-These lesson plans mainly consist of exercises and problems.
+* Afterwards, you will work on our lesson plans on your own computer.
+These lesson plans mainly consist of exercises and problems sets.
 The exercises start out easy, but will ramp up quickly.
-Work at your own pace.
+You will work at your own pace.
-* If you finish every part of our curriculum, you will start to work through our final problem sets.
+* If you finish every part of our curriculum, you will work through a series of more challenging problem sets.
-* We'll have a 30 minute lecture in the middle, in which your instructor will address the common questions they saw pop up.
+* Depending on which group you are assigned to, the order of evengs my vary.
 * Class ends at 9:30pm.
-* Class runs Monday through Thursday, but the facility is open 24/7.
+* Class runs Monday through Thursday.
 * Outside of JumpStart, we still expect you to be working on these projects when you have the time.